Why does my flash drive says it need to be formatted?

 Step 2.
 Enable USB drive.
 Expand Disk Drive list and right-click on the USB drive and choose Enable, then wait patiently.

-A little advice - What if you format USB flash drive?
+A little advice - What if you have formatted the USB flash drive?

 Usually, when you are asked to format your USB drive, you will choose to format it.
 But, to be honest, this operation is not recommended, because it can delete all of your data on this drive.

 Don't be panic.
-Even if you format the USB thumb drive, you still can restore your data.
+Even if you've formatted the USB thumb drive, you still can restore your data.
 Because every file has its structure, including directory and blocks.
 When you format the drive, you just remove the directory of it.
 All your files are marked as unimportant and keep intact here.

 You need to pay attention to the following things.